 Imagine the open road stretched before you, your favorite song on the radio and fresh air blowing through the opened window of your vehicle.
 Driving can be therapeutic, and driving for a living is ideal for people with certain personality traits or lifestyle preferences.
 The trucking industry has various career options, from jobs for those who want to be home every evening to cross country driving opportunities.
 Plus, it can be a lucrative career.
 With that said, there are many reasons for becoming a truck driver.
 Veterans, however, have special skills and training that make them exceptionally successful in the trucking industry.
 AllTruckJobs reached out to some of the top names in the trucking industry to find out why veterans make good truck drivers.
 Check out the top five reasons why companies hire veterans.
-Also, be sure to check out our trucking jobs for veterans infographic!
+Also, be sure to check out our best trucking companies for veterans infographic!

 Five Reasons Why Veterans Make Good Truck Drivers

 - They’re dependable